Shreyasc27/YAddressRestApiAutomation/README.md

 Execution result can be viewed at - https://30-161029561-gh.circle-artifacts.com/0/home/circleci/YAddressRestApiAutomation/target/surefire-reports/emailable-report.html

-CircleCI can be triggered for execution by clicking Rerun workflow - Renrin workflow
+CircleCI can be triggered for execution by clicking Rerun workflow - Rerun workflow